gxq1998/MCP-Net./README.md

 Xueqi Guo, Bo Zhou, Xiongchao Chen, Chi Liu, and Nicha Dvornek.
 MCP-Net: Inter-frame Motion Correction with Patlak Regularization for Whole-body Dynamic PET.
 In the 25th International Conference on Medical Image Computing and Computer Assisted Intervention, Singapore, Sept 18-22, 2022.

-# Acknowledgments

-The code was heavily borrowed from Voxelmorph (https://github.com/voxelmorph/voxelmorph).

 # Notes on Data

-We originally used a private dataset at Yale PET Center.
+We originally used an internal dataset at Yale PET Center.
 If you would like to access the data, please contact chi.liu@yale.edu

 We encourage users to download and process their own data.